Builderb0y/BigGlobe/docs/files/data/modid/worldgen/bigglobe_layers/Layers.md

 		* ColorScriptEnvironment
 		* ExternalImageScriptEnvironment
 		* ExternalDataScriptEnvironment
-* `children` - an array of other layers to generate.
+* `children` - an array of references (namespace and path) to other layers to generate.
 Every child in the array will only be able to replace blocks that this layer placed.
 Additionally, each child will only be able to place blocks where the previous child didn't.
 * `before_children` - a script which can place blocks in this column before our children do.
 * `after_children` - a script which can place blocks in this column after our children do.